KxSystems/docs/docs/style/conditionals.md

 (`goo`foo x>5)set x
 ```

-Suppose instead that `foo` and `goo` are lamdbdas that produce quite different side effects.
+Suppose instead that `foo` and `goo` are lambdas that produce quite different side effects.
 We would use `if` to make it clear no result is being captured.

 ```q
 if[b:x>5;foo x];